EthereansOS/ROBE-Core/README.md

 ## Abstract

-A standard to integrate XML code into Non Fungible Tokens, to set a standard to decentralize non financial things like documents, art and even burnable or scriptable applications.
+A standard to integrate XML code into Non Fungible Tokens, to set a standard to decentralize non financial things like documents, art and even burnable or scriptable applications on top of it.

 ## Decentralize non scripted things?